 - Covariates with missing values were assigned the group mean

 - Baseline information, including dietary intake data, was collected from 1984 to 1989

 - Follow-up assessment of mortality was conducted through December 2001.

 Deaths were ascertained using the national death registry using Finnish social security number.
 Deaths were coded according to the International Classification of Disease, Ninth Revision.
-Deaths coded as coronary heart disease or stroke were validated using the international criteria adopted by the World Health Organization (WHO).
+Deaths coded as CHD or stroke were validated using the international criteria adopted by the World Health Organization (WHO).

 - Dietary fat intake was determined using four-day food records

 - Serum fatty acids were determined using blood sampling at baseline.